sedostheatre/sedos.co.uk/input/shows/2024-richard-iii.md

 year: "2024"
 authors: by William Shakespeare
-subtitle: One of Shakespeare’s most famous history plays about ambition, betrayal and the accrual of personal power.
+subtitle: One of Shakespeare’s most famous history plays about ambition, betrayal and the accrual of personal power
 showtimes:
   - time: 2024-05-09 19:30
   - time: 2024-05-10 19:30